subigya-js/expense-tracker/backend/README.md

 # Expense Tracker Backend

 This is the backend server for the Expense Tracker application.
-It provides API endpoints for user authentication and expense management.
+It provides API endpoints for user authentication, income management, and expense management.

 ## Technologies Used